Sid672/Rangoli/README.md

 ## Let's draw
 Before code, you need to understand the pixel and angle.
 - Pixel is the smallest measurable unit on screen.
-- Angle is used to change the angle of turtle.
+- Angle is used to change the angle of a turtle.

 - Nested loop
 ```example -